WillMc93/Kaggle-Bioassay-Datasets/README.md

 Dataset pulled from https://www.kaggle.com/johnjdavisiv/urinary-biomarkers-for-pancreatic-cancer.

-This is an attempt to detect pancreatic cancer from urinary biomarkers.
-I will be attempting to classify the stage too, but I want to try and just detect cancer first.
+This is an attempt to detect pancreatic ductal adenocarcinoma from various biomarkers.